tee-lab/MOTHe-GUI/README.md

 `$ source .bashrc`

-### Setting up environment in Linux
+# Setting up the environment (Linux/Windows/Mac)

 1. Install python3.6 if it does not exist in the anaconda environment.
-OPen the terminal and execute the following command
+Open the terminal/anaconda shell in windows and execute the following command

 `$ conda install python=3.6`